About Artwork

 A sheet of transparent film coated with silver salts which react when exposed to light (usually in a camera).
 In black and white negatives, one layer of salts reacts to white light (the full spectrum of light).
 The result is a reversal of normal vision: the shadows are light, the highlights dark.
 In color negatives there are normally three layers, each reacting to either red, green and blue light.

 Manufactured by Kodak, this resin-coated paper has a rough feel and subtle tonal qualities.
+Dan Weeks uses this paper for his large prints.

 An iron (non-silver) process for making photographic prints in which palladium is reduced from a salt to form the image.
 Introduced around 1916 when platinum became very expensive because of World War I. This process is still widely used today.